tgrey2024/p1-sereniteen/README.md

 [Back to top](#top)

 ## User Experience Design
-Content of the subheading 3
-Content of the subheading 3

 ### Project Brief
 The site user's goal is to find "accessible, beginner-friendly information" on a mental health issue.
 The scope of mental health is very broad, so I have chosen to focus on anxiety in teenagers.
 The aim is to present information on common symptoms and how to manage stress using a "supportive and organised layout".